-configuration 1530/ 530 1520/ 520 1510/ 510
+configuration 3 2 Single

+phase phase phase

-single phase 1 \checkmark \checkmark \checkmark
+single phase 1 (4) \checkmark \checkmark \checkmark

 2 phase \checkmark \checkmark

 3 phase 2 wattmeter \checkmark \checkmark

 3 phase 3 wattmeter \checkmark

-single phase 2 \checkmark \checkmark
+single phase 2 (5) \checkmark \checkmark

-single phase 3 \checkmark
+single phase 3 (6) \checkmark

-3 phase 2 wattmeter + phase 3 \checkmark
+3 phase 2 wattmeter + single \checkmark

+phase 3 (6)

-In the single phase modes (phase 1, phase 2, phase 3) the other phase inputs are completely ignored and the selected phase acts as a completely independent single phase power analyser.
+In the single-phase modes (phase 1-6) the other phase inputs in the group are completely ignored and the selected phase acts as a completely independent singlephase power analyser.

-In the 3 phase 2 wattmeter configuration, the voltages are measured relative to phase 3.
+In the 3 phase 2 wattmeter configuration, the voltages are measured relative to the third unmeasured phase.
 The phase 1 voltage input is connected across phase 1 and phase 3, and phase 2 voltage input is connected across phase 2 and phase 3, thus measuring phase to phase voltage directly.
 Phase 1 and 2 current inputs are connected normally.
-There is no need to measure the current in phase 3, as phase 3 has no voltage relative to itself so the power contribution is zero.
+There is no need to measure the current in phase 3 as phase 3 has no voltage relative to itself so the power contribution is zero.
 In this mode, the neutral channel displays the synthesised phase 3 current.

 The advantage of this connection method is that 3 phase power can be measured with only 2 wattmeters.
-This frees up phase 3 of a 3 phase instrument to simultaneously measure the power of a single phase input (3 phase 2 wattmeter + phase 3 configuration).
+This frees up phase 3 of a 3 phase group to simultaneously measure the power of a single-phase input (3 phase 2 wattmeter + phase 3 configuration).
+This allows direct measurement of efficiency in a 3 phase motor drive or 3 phase inverter application.
 The frequency reference for the independent phase 3 may be selected to be voltage or current.
 In this mode, frequencies up to 1kHz can be measured with phase 3.